Avian Influenza

 • HPAI is causing outbreaks in commercial and backyard flocks, as well as dairy cows.

-• According to the CDC, there have been four reported cases of HPAI in people in the U.S., three following exposure to infected dairy cows, and one following exposure to infected poultry.
-The risk of infection to the public remains low.
+• According to the CDC, there have been reported cases of HPAI in people in the U.S. However, the risk of infection to the public remains low.

 What are the symptoms of avian influenza?